 If you want to write a post for my blog (yes, please!), shoot me an email librarianjessica @ gmail dot com.
 Let me know why you're emailing me and give me an idea of your topic.
 I'll get back to you as quickly as I can.
 Please look at what I've published before, especially what I've published recently, when you propose a topic.
 I'm happy to accept posts that are on the same general topic as something I've published before, but almost never publish something on the exact same topic that approaches it in the exact same way.

 What I do when I edit a post is slightly different in each case, but here are some general things I do:

 - The tone needs to be casual.
 This isn't an academic, refereed publication.
 It's a conversation.
 That means personal pronouns are encouraged and footnotes/endnotes/etc. are not allowed.

 - I like posts to be between 500 and 750 words, but that's not a hard rule.
-(Over 1000 will probably be a problem.)
+(Over 1000 will probably, but not necessarily, be a problem.)

 - I'll tighten your prose where possible, if necessary.

 - I prefer .doc and .docx documents so I can track changes during the editing process.
 Google documents won't work because getting the formatting to translate from one Google product to another is unbelievably frustrating.
 Please let me know if you need help with this part.